wernerglinka/newGatsbyStarter/site-notes.md

 Initial metadata are fetched from `site-metadata.json`.
 Every page overwrites what's necessary.

+When using an empty **category** field to force a new UL in a megamenu the category must have a space as value!
+E.g. `"category": " "`

 ## Add Breadcrumbs

 Every page has a breadcrumbs object in its frontmatter so we can use the real page title and have the ability to manipulate the breadcrumb.